earlution/dev-toolkit/packages/frameworks/workflow mgt/cursorrules-rw-trigger-section.md

 **Location in `.cursorrules`:** Add this section in the "Version Control and Release Process" section (or equivalent).

 **Last Updated:** 2025-12-02
-**Source Project:** Originally fynd.deals (Epic 15, Story 1), now maintained in vibe-dev-kit as canonical SoT
+**Source Project:** Originally fynd.deals (Epic 15, Story 1), now maintained in ai-dev-kit as canonical SoT
 **Version:** 2.2.0 (abstracted version numbers and file paths, added schema calculation examples)

 ---